globalizejs/globalize/README.md

 var obj = jQuery.localize("myplugin", "fr");
 alert(obj.foo); // "foo"
 </pre>
 Note that localize() will find the closest match available per the same semantics as the jQuery.findClosestCulture function.
-If there is no match, the translation given is for the neutral culture, if any.
+If there is no match, the translation given is for the 'en' culture, if one was specified.
 <pre>
 jQuery.localize("myplugin", "", {
     foo: "foo (en)",